StoDevX/AAO-React-Native/data/privacy.md

 ## General Information

 ## Who runs this app?
-Who is collecting data?
+Who is processing data?

 ## What data is being collected?